Your Cart is Empty

 Nope, it sure doesn't.
 Anyone that has the desire to work on their health can work with a health coach.
 You do not have to have an active diagnosis to seek out help.
 Some folks just simply have the desire to work on improving their health in general.
 That could mean changing up how nutrition is represented in their life, maybe they struggle with sleep, or want movement or exercise to become a consistent part of their life.
 Essentially any lifestyle modifiable area a client struggles with that is affecting their health (physical or mental- it's all one in this world) is an open topic to be explored.

-In addition to being a FMCHC, I am also trained and certified in personal training, behavior change, joint mobility and injury mitigation, and I have an extensive work history with mental health, weight management, chronic pain and addiction populations.
+In addition to being a NBC-HWC, I am also trained and certified in personal training, behavior change, joint mobility and injury mitigation, and I have an extensive work history with mental health, weight management and chronic pain populations.
 As such, my area of interest is utilizing functional medicine, health coaching, and movement coaching to support persons struggling with mental health and/or chronic pain issues.

 Sometimes it is a life changing health problem like cancer, diabetes, a car accident, or a significant surgery that can create a mental health issue like anxiety or depression.
 How do we address the health needs and make some lifestyle changes to help the mental health needs?